 This course covers planning and control systems applied to the transformation processes in manufacturing and service settings.
-Course topics include master planning, forecasting, inventory management, material requirements planning (MRP), capacity planning, production activity control, activity-based costing, just-in-time (JIT) systems, theory of constraints, demand management, distribution requirements planning, automation, and implementation issues.
+Course topics include master planning, forecasting, inventory management, material requirements planning (MRP), capacity planning, production activity control, just-in-time (JIT) systems, demand management, and implementation issues.
 Students are introduced to computer applications in most topic areas and cases are used to illustrate course concepts.
 The course will provide students with some of the background necessary for professional certification with the American Production and Inventory Control Society (APICS).
 Prerequisite: OP 360, EC 310.